Duxah/FreePCB-2/README.md

 * You can paste a PCB snippet from another open freepcb window, using the keyboard shortcut Control+C then in another window Control+V

+* You can insert a background image the size of a board outline.
+If you want to recreate the board from a sample, if you have a photo of the top and bottom sides of the sample, then this function is perfect for you.
+Crop the photo along the outline of the board in any image editor.
+Upload a photo of the top and bottom side through the main menu "Addition".
+Ready.
+Now, when you select the bottom side as the active layer, the image of the bottom layer will automatically come to the front and be mirrored.
+This is useful when routing traces from the top layer to the bottom one.
+During routing, switch the active layer using the 1 and 2 buttons on the keyboard

 `Schematic Constructor-1.4:`

 * Improved file dialog